-To apply for the SHSS program, simply email Bob Blay at [email protected] and let him know that you wish to be entered into the SHSS lottery.
-Early admits should send this email by February 15; regular decision admits, by May 2.
-Because we are committed to working closely with individual students and with the whole group, the number of openings in SHSS is limited to 24.
+To apply for the SHSS program, simply email Ashley Drake at [email protected] and let her know that you wish to be entered into the SHSS lottery.
+Early admits should send this email by February 15; regular decision admits by May 2.
+Because we are committed to working closely with individual students as well as the whole group, the number of openings in SHSS is limited to 24.
 Typically, we have more students applying to the program than we can accommodate; therefore, we choose participants by lottery.
 We try to do the lottery as quickly as possible, and we will let you know by email whether or not you are selected.

 SHSS video by Eddy Varela, Class of 2020

 As a SHSS student, you take four courses, just as in a regular Williams semester.
 While the emphasis is on the humanities and social sciences, we include a quantitative economics class to help prepare you for meeting your divisional requirements and to introduce you to skills you may need in a variety of classes.
 Your work in SHSS courses is assigned grades, so that you may get a sense of where you stand, but these grades do not count toward your GPA, nor is any college credit granted for SHSS courses.
 The 2018 courses will be announced later this spring.
 The 2017 courses were:

 This course will use economic analysis to explore a number of important public policy issues in the United States.
 Questions to be covered include: What is the role of the government in a market economy?
 What are the economic rationales for government policies?
 Some specific policies to be examined include Temporary Assistance for Needy Families and the Earned Income Tax Credit, minimum wage laws, and the Affordable Care Act.